acrawford73/odysee-download/README.md

 ```code
 ./odysee-rss.py
 ```
-Then enter the number of posts you wish to capture.
+Then enter the number of consecutive recent posts you wish to capture.

 - For capturing content using the browser simulator, enter this command: